Wednesday, February 25, 2026

 In more dramatic religion-based therapeutic interventions—such as “faith healing”—the common (nonspecific) factors I discussed earlier are especially salient, magnified further by the awe of a crowd, intense emotions, and a strong attachment to a charismatic leader.
 Faith healing, much like hypnosis, can appear particularly effective for problems with a substantial functional or psychosomatic component: symptoms that fluctuate with stress, attention, expectation, and social reinforcement (for example, dissociative phenomena, psychogenic seizures, factitious disorders, and other mind–body presentations where meaning and arousal shape the experience of illness).
 In such settings, a sudden “cure” can allow a person to save face and feel validated—endorsed by the community—rather than being left with a banal story of life stress and misfortune.
 Their experience may even be framed as sacred or chosen, which can temporarily boost self-esteem and social standing.
 Unfortunately, these dynamics are easily exploited by charlatans, and one does not have to look far to find examples.

 Similarly, miracle stories in religious texts—blindness cured, paralysis reversed, even the dead raised—are awe-inspiring if taken literally.
 But they should be read against the background rate of suffering in the ancient world.
-In pre-modern settings, roughly a quarter of newborns died within the first year of life, and a very large fraction of children did not survive to adulthood.
+In pre-modern settings, roughly a quarter of newborns died within the first year of life, and nearly half of all children did not survive to adulthood.
 Maternal death in childbirth was also far more common.
 In such a world—saturated with infection, malnutrition, injury, and loss—miraculous healing would have had to be common and broadly distributed to register as a genuine explanation of reality.
 Instead, what we mainly have are vivid stories about rare exceptions (or legendary claims) in a sea of ordinary, relentless suffering.

-This is why miracle stories are a little bit like discussing lottery winners: if miracles truly occur, they are extraordinarily rare, and the narrative focus on the “winner” distracts from the millions who bought tickets and got nothing.
-As with lotteries, one is not well-advised to build one’s planning—medical, psychological, or moral—around the hope of an exception.
+This is why miracle stories are a little bit like discussing lottery winners: if miracles truly occur, they are extraordinarily rare, and the narrative focus on the “winner” distracts from the millions who hoped, prayed, suffered, and received nothing.
+As with lotteries, one is not well-advised to build one’s medical, psychological, or moral planning around the hope of an exception.

-On a slight tangent, there are also poetic references in religious texts to the beauty and serenity of nature—for example, to birds, with the insinuation that they live joyfully and are fed through divine providence.
+The same selectivity appears in religious appeals to nature.
+For example, there are many Biblical references to birds, with the insinuation that they live joyfully and are fed through divine providence.
 This is an attractive image, but it reflects a limited understanding of biology.
 Wild creatures face high mortality from starvation, disease, and predation.
 Birdsong has natural functions—communication, territory, mating—not simply the expression of joy or a benevolent performance for human listeners.
-Similarly, “lilies of the field” (a symbol of divine providence) have a difficult existence shaped by competition, pathogens, drought, and chance: the blooming lilies that catch our eye do not reveal the many that did not survive.
+Similarly, “lilies of the field” (another symbol of divine providence) have a difficult existence shaped by competition, pathogens, drought, and chance: the blooming lilies that catch our eye do not reveal the many that did not survive.
 In other words: nature is beautiful, but it is not reliably gentle—and any spirituality that wants to use nature as moral reassurance has to be honest about what nature actually does.
+The same selective gaze that romanticizes birds and flowers can romanticize miracle claims as well: it fixes on the striking exception and looks away from the background rate of suffering.